 - The dental professional may be the first to observe signs of an eating disorder.
 Effective, non-judgmental communication is critical. - Establish non-threatening communication with the patient to discuss suspicion of eating disorder.
 Choose an appropriate time (allow sufficient time to discuss concerns) and location (without other patients nearby) to increase comfort of patient. - Begin slowly and tell the patient about the oral changes that you have noticed.
 Suggest possible causes of the changes and introduce the possibility of an eating disorder. - Ask patient questions about eating habits and body image, if patient allows.
-Be supportive and calm. - Be aware of resources in the community for referral if patient admits to an eating disorder.
+Be supportive and calm.
+Consider use of the brief, 5-item SCOFF questionnaire (Hague reference). - Be aware of resources in the community for referral if patient admits to an eating disorder.
 Encourage patient to seek professional help.